Published On: Jul 25 2013 08:56:08 AM CDTUpdated On: Jul 30 2015 01:00:00 AM CDT

 Favreau has gone on to appear in movies such as "The Replacements," "Made," "The Break-Up," "Identity Thief" and the "Iron Man" series.
 He's also spent more time behind the camera, directing "Made," "Elf," the first two "Iron Man" movies, "Cowboys & Aliens" and "Chef."

 Michael Rapaport played Gary, a cop dating Phoebe, in four episodes during the show's fifth season in 1999.

 Rapaport has gone on to appear in many movies, including "Deep Blue Sea," "Small Time Crooks" and "The Heat," and was a regular on the TV series "Boston Public."
 He's also had recurring roles on "Prison Break," "My Name Is Earl," "The Mob Doctor" and "Justified" (pictured).

 Anna Faris appeared on five episodes of "Friends" in 2004, playing Erica, the young woman who gives birth to Chandler and Monica's adopted twins.

 Faris, who was already relatively well known for the first three "Scary Movie" films when she appeared on "Friends," has gone on to star in movies such as "Just Friends," "The House Bunny," "Observe and Report," "Take Me Home Tonight" and "The Dictator."
 She's also voiced a main role in both "Cloudy with a Chance of Meatballs" movies and now stars in the sitcom "Mom," which debuted in 2013.
-She's seen here with her husband, "Parks and Recreation" and "Guardians of the Galaxy" star Chris Pratt, in July 2014.
+She's seen here with her husband, "Guardians of the Galaxy" and "Jurassic World" star Chris Pratt, in July 2014.